jamesraymusic/jamesraymusic.github.io/lyrics/on-that-day.md

 _On that day_

 When she told me
-She have been love me
+That she didn't love me anymore

 The sun was shining
 All so bright
 When my baby walked away from me
-And turned my day into shore and night
+It turned my day into sure night
 You know the red bird stop singing
 [...]
 Yeah